Project Offset Phase Three - Getting the best from the floating vibrato

 Mastery Tremolo Unit OMV

-Finally, the Mastery Tremolo Unit.
+The Mastery Tremolo Unit.
 This was developed and designed from the good bits of the AVRI and refined much further by the brains at Mastery.
 Machined for premium grade Stainless teel, so different to their brass machined bridges, a spring rating matched to the AVRI for the best feel during use.
-These are incredibly well made, as it has come to expect from a Mastery Product, and certainly is a viable option for those wishing to upgrade their floating trem with a quality, reliable item.
+These are incredibly well made, as it has come to expect from a Mastery Product, and certainly has proved to be a viable option for those wishing to upgrade their floating vibrato with a quality, reliable item.
 Have a read into the full details about the Mastery OMV HERE.
 You will notice the lack of the Trem Lock function here, so if that's something you like and use a lot, perhaps the Mastery unit isn't for you.
-But if that's something you never touch, then I do urge you to have a read into the Mastery OMV, as it is a work of art.
+But if that's something you never touch, then I do urge you to have a read into the Mastery OMV.

-Fitting the AVRI Trem unit has made such a huge difference to the guitar, I honestly couldn't recommend it enough, especially with the ST arm fitted as well, keeping it locked in place is very handy for me personally.
-The floating trem design is a very unique feel in comparison to a strat trem for example, the combination of the single spring and mechanism along with the longer arm gives a great feel and a quality trem like this makes the design a joy to use.
-A vast improvement over the import Squier trem that came as stock on this guitar, which was wobbly, clunky and inaccurate.
-I highly recommend the investment in one of these trem units, which the Mastery would fall under too as that is a great piece of engineering.
-Although some would argue it's not noticeable, I personally heard an audible resonance difference switching from the Squier import trem unit to the AVRI.
+Fitting the AVRI Trem unit has made such a huge difference to the guitar, I honestly couldn't recommend it enough for a true vintage style, quality replacement, especially with the ST arm fitted as well, keeping it locked in place is very handy for me personally.
+The floating vibrato design is a very unique feel in comparison to a strat vibrato for example, the combination of the single spring and mechanism along with the longer arm gives a great feel and a quality vibratolike this makes the design a joy to use.
+A vast improvement over the import Squier vibrato that came as stock on this guitar, which was wobbly, clunky and inaccurate.
+I highly recommend the investment in one of these vibrato units, which the Mastery & Descendant would fall under too as that is a great piece of engineering.
+Although some would argue it's not noticeable, I personally heard an audible resonance difference switching from the Squier import vibrato unit to the AVRI.
 The higher grade steel the AVRI is made from certainly helped the strings ring out more, a up tight tone geek thing?
 Yeah kind of, sure, but I did honestly notice a difference having played this guitar daily now for a month, switching to this unit with the same string set was a definite improvement.
 This guitar just keeps getting better and better!
-The AVRI Trem with the Stay Trem Tremolo arm kit has transformed it and the firmer arm action makes it a joy to use now.
+The AVRI Vibrato with the Stay Trem Vibrato arm kit has transformed it and the firmer arm action makes it a joy to use now.